JETtech-Labs/sk_rest_client/docs/source/getting_started.rst

-Extensions of the client modules will be available in the future to allow management of a large network of SK-VPNs and will include a Web UI interface.
+Extensions of the client modules will be available in the future to allow management of a large network of SK-VPNs.